 Where to Stay in Billings

-I stayed at the Marriott Towneplace Suites in Billings, which is an excellent place to stay.
+I stayed at the Towneplace Suites by Marriott Billings, which is an excellent place to stay.
 All the rooms are suites and include kitchenettes with full sized refrigerators and dishwashers.
 The hotel also features an indoor pool, laundry facilities and complimentary breakfast.
-When you book four nights with Marriott hotels, you get the fifth night free.
 I used bonus points from my Bonvoy American Express card to stay 5 nights for just $47 total during the TBEX travel blogger conference!
 Read more of my travel hacking tips to save big money on your travels!

 The Northern Hotel is a popular place to stay in downtown Billings that offers historic luxury.
 It features sophisticated, western-inspired rooms, the retro-style Bernie’s Diner and on-site fine dining at TEN.
 Several of Billings’s attractions are within easy walking distance of the Northern Hotel, like the Yellowstone Art Museum, Western Heritage Center and St. Patrick’s Co-Cathedral.

 Disclosure: I toured the region while on a hosted press trip with the Southeast Montana tourism board following the TBEX travel blogger conference.
 Special thanks to Brenda Maas and Kristen Victoria for organizing an awesome trip!
 All opinions and photos here are my own.